marcospontesjunior/marcospontesjunior/README.md

 ###
 I have completed up to the 8th semester of my Engineering degree (currently on pause).

-I am passionate about analyzing data, take the insights and using them to solve problems.
-With this in mind, I am currently in the process of transitioning my career to the Data area.
+I am passionate about analyzing data, extracting insights, and using them to solve problems.
+With professional experience in administrative work, I am currently in the process of transitioning my career to the Data area..

 In constant study Data, and all the projects in this repository represent my evolution.